brianadams2337/acme-shop-flo/.changeset/eight-buckets-invent.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-Created End-to-End tests in `e2e-CountryDetector.spec.ts` to check Country Detector features: close the modal window, switch the shop, and stay in the initial shop.
+E2E: Implemented end-to-end tests (`e2e-CountryDetector.spec.ts`) to ensure robust functionality of the Country Detector feature.
+These tests cover key user flows such as closing the modal window, switching to a different shop, and remaining in the initial shop.